ReisCook/ReisCook/README.md

 ### My name is Reis Cook.
 I am currently a computer science student at the University of Washington Tacoma.
+Email: reiscook@gmail.com

 <!--
 **ReisCook/ReisCook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.